LGSInnovations/bits-weather-dashboard/README.md

 # Smart Ski Slope

-System of fog nodes to display real time temperatur, humidity, and barometer sensor data on a user-friendly dashboard
+System of fog nodes to display real time temperature, humidity, and barometer sensor data on a user-friendly dashboard

 ## Getting Started